marwahaha/StarTweaks/README.md

 # Current Features

-  -
+  - Option to switch locked toolbar position with a button click.git

 # TODO

-  - Option to switch locked toolbar position with a button click.
   - Method to remove water from the farm.
   - Ability to pick up and move chests.
   - Abilty to place flooring under placed items, such as chests or sprinklers.